jschrier/blog/_posts/2025-02-13-Norton-White-Tile-Method.md

 - A thin coating of rutile TiO2 is deposited on a glazed ceramic and/or glass surface.
 - Application of heat using an IR or diode laser converts the anatase crystal form into the anatase crystal form, while simultaneously fusing it into the glaze oxide
-- This results in a black (anatase) marking which is fused into the glaze and thus resistant to photobleaching, scratching, etc. (in contrast to [methods in which one engraves the surface of the tile to form defects, rubs in dye, and then seals the surface](https://www.youtube.com/watch?v=Ui1jFiDniao))
+- This results in a black (anatase) marking which is fused into the glaze and thus resistant to photobleaching, scratching, etc. (in contrast to [other methods in which one engraves the surface of the tile to form defects, rubs in dye, and then seals the surface](https://www.youtube.com/watch?v=Ui1jFiDniao))

 # Inspiring articles